tsengm6h6/tsengm6h6/README.md

 #### More About Me
-When I'm not working, you might find me scuba diving :diving_mask: in the ocean around islands of Taiwan. :desert_island: </br>
+When I'm not working, you might find me scuba diving :diving_mask: with my messy hair in the ocean around islands of Taiwan. :desert_island: </br>
 I'm a fan of different cultures and beautiful nature who used to travel a lot.
 Now that traveling is not a good idea because of covid-19, why not dive into the ocean and enjoy the amazing marine life? :call_me_hand::call_me_hand::call_me_hand: